LinkedSoftwareDependencies/Article-System-Components/content/system.md

 we now discuss Components.js, which is a system that can interpret these configurations for enabling dependency injection within JavaScript/TypeScript projects.
 In this section, we first explain the main architecture, followed by the most relevant implementation details.
-Next, we first explain the main API that allows developers to use this tool.

 ### Architecture